natenka/pyneng-book-en/docs/source/book/04_data_structures/6a_dict_methods.rst

     In [9]: london2['vendor']
     Out[9]: 'Juniper'

-In this case london2 is another name that refers to the dictionary.
-And when you change the “london” dictionary the “london2” dictionary changes as well because it’s a link to the same object.
+In this case london2 is another name that refers to dictionary.
+And when you change “london” dictionary, “london2” dictionary changes as well because it’s a link to the same object.

-Therefore, if you want to make a copy of the dictionary, use copy() method:
+Therefore, if you want to make a copy of dictionary, use copy() method:

 .. code:: python